pyccel/pyccel/developer_docs/plugins.md

 ## Overview

 The Pyccel plugin system allows for extending Pyccel's functionality through plugins.
-Plugins can modify the behavior of existing classes by patching their methods or adding new methods.
-This is particularly useful for adding support for new language features, optimizations, or code generation targets without modifying the core codebase.
+Plugins can modify the behaviour of existing classes by patching their methods or adding new methods.
+This is particularly useful for adding support for new language features, optimisations, or code generation targets without modifying the core codebase.

 The plugin system is built around the following key components:

-1. **Plugin** - Abstract base class that all plugins must implement
+1. `Plugin` - Abstract base class that all plugins must implement
-2. **Plugins** - Singleton manager that handles loading, registering, and unregistering plugins
+2. `Plugins` - Singleton manager that handles loading, registering, and un-registering plugins
-3. **PatchInfo** - Class that stores information about a single method patch
+3. `PatchInfo` - Class that stores information about a single method patch
-4. **PatchRegistry** - Class that manages all patches applied to a single target class
+4. `PatchRegistry` - Class that manages all patches applied to a single target class

 ## Plugin Base Class